-BC Oil and Gas Research and Innovation Society ("BC OGRIS") is a not-for-profit society under the BC Society Act.
+BC Oil and Gas Research and Innovation Society ("BC OGRIS") is a not-for-profit society that incorporated under the Society Act of British Columbia and transitioned into the new Societies Act.
 BC OGRIS enables results oriented, practical, and relevant applied research to inform environmental, operational, and health and safety matters related to oil and gas exploration and development in British Columbia.
 BC OGRIS is classified as a not-for-profit organization under the Income Tax Act.
 As a result, it is not required to pay income taxes.